MyHighLow/Shader_Tools/README.md

 # Shader Tools
 This C++ library is intended to be used in conjunction with OpenGL.
+Streamlines shader compilation and linking.

 ## Version Notes